The Decentralisation Paradox in Digital Identity: Centralising Decentralisation with Digital Wallets?: Discussion: Decentralisation Paradox in Digital Identity (RQ3)

 \subsection{A Single Point of Convergence and Exposure}

-Digital wallets promise a unified point of convergence for personal data.
+As discussed earlier, digital wallets promise a unified point of convergence for personal data.
 This enhances convenience but also concentrates a lot of data on the user’s device.
-Technically, wallets risk becoming high-value targets, as a single compromise could expose multiple credentials at once \cite{Pohn-2024} \cite{Sharif-2025} \cite{Ziegler-2025}.
-In effect, the wallet’s strength as a one-stop solution is also its greatest weakness and constitutes a single point of failure.
+Technically, wallets risk becoming high-value targets, as a single compromise could expose multiple credentials at once \citep{Pohn-2024, Sharif-2025, Ziegler-2025}.
+In effect, the digital wallets' strength as an one-stop solution is also their greatest weakness and constitutes a single point of failure.

-A key promise of digital wallets is data minimisation which enables users to disclose the minimum amount of data for specific purposes \cite {Ishmaev-2021} \cite {Podda-2025}.
-In theory, minimisation also limits profiling \cite{Ishmaev-2020} and restricts issuers or verifiers from tracking when and how credentials are used.
-However, researchers highlight that certain design choices could still lead to exposure and undermine the principle of unlinkability \cite{Baum-2024} \cite{Alvarez-2026} \cite{Podda-2025} \cite{Kaplane-2025}, e.g., through collusions between issuers and verifiers.
-As a consequence, this raises the spectre of different forms of profiling \cite{Sharif-2025}: a wallet that knows everything about users could impose unprecedented impacts on their lives if misused.
-This is where the paradox resurfaces; a user-centric approach reduces reliance on siloed IdPs but aggregates personal data within the users' wallets and increases their exposure.
+A key promise of digital wallets is data minimisation, which enables users to disclose only the minimum amount of data for specific purposes \citep{Ishmaev-2021, Podda-2025}.
+In theory, minimisation also limits profiling \citep{Ishmaev-2020} and restricts issuers or verifiers from tracking when and how credentials are used.
+However, as evidenced in real-world implementations, researchers highlight that certain design choices could still undermine unlinkability \citep{Baum-2024, Alvarez-2026, Podda-2025, Kaplane-2025}, e.g., through collusions between issuers and verifiers.
+Moreover, the aggregation of multiple credentials within a single wallet introduces additional privacy and data protection-related risks.
+As a consequence, this raises the spectre of different forms of profiling \citep{Sharif-2025}: a wallet that consolidates diverse aspects of a user’s identity could impose unprecedented impacts if misused.
+This is where the paradox resurfaces; user-centric approaches reduce reliance on siloed IdPs but simultaneously aggregate personal data within users' wallets and increase their exposure.